syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 {% endhighlight %}
 {% endtabs %}

 N> If both `PrimaryText` and `PrimaryFormattedText` are provided, then `PrimaryFormattedText` will be displayed.
-This precedence as same as for the `SecondaryText` and `SecondaryFormattedText`.
+This precedence is same as for the `SecondaryText` and `SecondaryFormattedText`.

 ## Customize description
 Using [LabelPosition]() and [LabelSpacing]() property, the description alignment and space between the description and step can be customized, respectively.
 The following code example explains how to customize the LabelPosition and LabelSpacing properties.